DrMarc/slab/docs/sounds.rst

 stimulus changes the root-mean-square of the waveform and relative changesare correct (reducing the level attribute by 10 dB will reduce the sound output by the same amount), but the *absolute* intensity is only correct if you calibrate your output.
 The recommended procedure it to set your system volume to maximum, connect the listening hardware (headphone or loudspeaker) and set up a sound level meter.
-Then call :func:`slab.calibrate`.
-The :func:`.calibrate` method will play a 1 kHz tone for 5 seconds.
+Then call :func:`slab.sound.calibrate`.
+The :func:`.calibrate` function will play a 1 kHz tone for 5 seconds.
 Note the recorded intensity on the meter and enter it when requested.
 The difference between the tone's level attribute and the recorded level is saved in the class variable :data:`_calibration_intensity`.
 It is applied to all level calculations so that a sound's level attribute now roughly corresponds to the actual output intensity in dB SPL---'roughly' because your output hardware may not have a flat